-Barring several additions for special occasions, here’s the contents of my entire closet:
+Except for a few additions for special occasions, the contents of my entire closet is:

 It’s normal to enjoy variety, but this is a perfect example of places in your life where small decisions spiral out of control and empty your willpower account first thing in the morning, leaving insufficient funds for the bigger, more important things that come later.

 There was a time in my life when I stressed about what I would wear.

 That was, coincidentally, a time when nothing of major importance happened either.
 If you think the 10 minutes you spend staring at yourself in the mirror and second guessing your underwear choice isn’t taking away from the bigger things, think again.

 Truthfully, I still stress about what I’m going to wear.
 Instead of doing it every day, though, I now only do it when I go clothes shopping about once each year.
 I ask myself, “Does what I’m buying fit with everything else I already own?”
 If the answer is yes, then I buy it.
 If it’s no, then I don’t.
 Automation!